UUwei-zuo/DPNet/README.md

 This means that the expected one-step ego motion does not take an exact `sample_time` to finish.
 Consequently, `dt` and `sample_time` can be tuned differently to alleviate the solution-to-control inconsistency, ensuring a better global performance.

+### Future Release Plan

+- [ ] Improved code cleanups
+- [ ] Training code for D-KalmanNet

 # 🙌 Citation

-We sincerely appreciate your citation if you find this work useful:
+We sincerely appreciate your star and citation if you find this work insightful:

 ```
 @article{zuo2026dpnet,